nayeemmz/cmsc426Spring2021/hw3.md

 <a name='pro'></a>
 ### Problem Statement
 0. Prepare the data: Extract the regions of the ball from each of the training images.
 For example, you can use the [*roipoly*](https://github.com/jdoepfert/roipoly.py) function to do so.
 Please note that since it is a Python script you would have to extract these features outside of the Jupyter notebook.
 The image points obtained this way are the data that you will use to train your color model.
-1. Write MATLAB code to cluster the orange ball using a [Single Gaussian](https://cmsc426spring2019.github.io/colorseg/#gaussian) [30 points]
+1. You may use the Python code from previous homework to cluster the orange ball using a [Single Gaussian](https://cmsc426spring2019.github.io/colorseg/#gaussian) [30 points]
-2. Write MATLAB code to cluster the orange ball using a [Gaussian Mixture Model](https://cmsc426spring2019.github.io/colorseg/#gmm) [40 points] and estimate the [distance](https://cmsc426spring2019.github.io/colorseg/#distest) to the ball [20 points].
+2. You may use the Python code from previous homework to cluster the orange ball using a [Gaussian Mixture Model](https://cmsc426spring2019.github.io/colorseg/#gmm) [40 points] and estimate the [distance](https://cmsc426spring2019.github.io/colorseg/#distest) to the ball [20 points].
 Also, plot all the GMM ellipsoids [10 points].

 You are **NOT** allowed to use any built-in MATLAB function(s) like `fitgmdist()` or `gmdistribution.fit()` for GMM.
 To help you with code implementation, we have given the pseudocode :-)